U.S. Coast Guard

 Communication with your Command

-Make sure if you are applying for positions that require a Command endorsement that you engage your supervisor in time for them to endorse your e-resume before the November 9th deadline.
-Chances are they have numerous e-resumes to endorse at the unit level and will not have enough time to endorse your e-resume if you submit it last minute.
-Recommend members submit their e-resumes the last week of October to give their Command time to do the endorsement in Direct Access.
-Keep watching the shopping list up until the deadline and if your dream job opens up the first week of November before the 9th you can still apply for the position.
-Create another e-resume before the deadline, in the comments section tell us that you are applying for the last minute opening of STA VACATION as your #1 pick and see previous e-resume dated 30 October 12.
-If you were favorably endorsed by your Command on all of your other FSO picks and you are applying for the same type of position then you are good to go.
-If you are applying for a different position that requires a Command Endorsement and wasn’t addressed in the first Endorsement then you will need a NEW Command endorsement to address the different position or special duty positions.
+If you are applying for positions that require a Command endorsement, ensure that you engage your supervisor early so that there is enough time for your Command to properly endorse your e-resume as required.
+Keep in mind that your Command will have numerous e-resumes to endorse and they may not have enough time to endorse your e-resume if you submit it last minute.
+We recommend members submit their e-resumes the last week of October to give their Command time to do the endorsement in Direct Access.
+In addition, keep watching the shopping list until the deadline of 08 Nov.
+If your dream job opens up the first week of November before the 8th, create another e-resume and note in the comments section that you are applying for the last minute opening at STA VACATION as your #1 pick and let us know to see previous e-resume dated 30 October 13 for the remainder of your picks.
+If you were favorably endorsed by your Command on all of your other FSO picks and you are applying for the same type of position then you are all set.
+If you are applying for a different position that requires a Command Endorsement which wasn’t addressed in the first e-resume, you will need a NEW Command endorsement to address the different position or special duty positions.

 Special Duty Assignments